Anish-M-code/Application-Manager-for-debian-based-linux-systems/README.md

-# Control-panel-for-debian-based-linux-systems
+# Application Manager-for-debian-based-linux-systems
-A simple C++ program for easy Application management in Debian based Linux Operating Systems.
+A simple C++ program for easy Application management to easily install, update and remove software in Debian based Linux Operating Systems.